All Episodes

 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional fast, you're our kind of people.
+So if you're into common sense, sanity, and some occasional sass, you're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

 We continue now.

-Fox News Sports Analyst Jim Gray is with us.
+Fox News sports analyst Jim Gray is with us.

-Um you love Super Bowl week.
+You love Super Bowl Week.

-I find I've been to a number of Super Bowls.
+I find, I've been to a number of Super Bowls.

 I used to give it as a Christmas present to my kids.